maurobusso/Travel-journal-solo-project/README.md

 # Travel Journal

 This project was inspired by the Scrimba react course as a final solo project at the end of the second module of the course.
-It is a static page that display different location with immages and a brief description and a link to the google map location.
+It is a static page that display different location with immages, a brief description and a link to the google map location.

 <img width="700px" heigth="900" src="https://github.com/maurobusso/Travel-journal-solo-project/blob/main/reactProject.png">